ronikobrosly/causal-curve/docs/contribute.rst

 A good feature request usually contains:

 - a description of the requested feature,
-- a description of the relevance of this feature to time series classification,
+- a description of the relevance of this feature to causal inference,
 - references if applicable, with links to the papers if they are in open access.

 This makes reviewing the relevance of the requested feature easier.